Here's Our Rant About Vertex Energy Inc. (VTNR)

-Vertex Energy Inc. (NASDAQ:VTNR) went up by 0.81% from its latest closing price compared to the recent 1-year high of $10.88.
-The company’s stock price has collected -9.31% of loss in the last five trading sessions.
+Vertex Energy Inc. (NASDAQ:VTNR) went up by 10.81% from its latest closing price compared to the recent 1-year high of $10.88.
+The company’s stock price has collected 25.40% of gains in the last five trading sessions.
 Press Release reported on 06/09/21 that Vertex Energy to Join Russell Microcap(R) Index

 Is It Worth Investing in Vertex Energy Inc. (NASDAQ :VTNR) Right Now?